juhoinkinen/Annif-wiki/Usage-with-Docker.md

 &nbsp;

 <a name="myfootnote1">1</a>:
+Note that the `docker pull IMAGE_NAME` command without an image tag (as above) downloads the image with the `latest` tag, which in case of Annif is build on the current `master` branch; to download an image of a specific release, append the image name with a colon and the release version number, use e.g. `quay.io/natlibfi/annif:0.42`.

+<a name="myfootnote2">2</a>:
 Alternatively, it is possible to create and bind a [named volume](https://success.docker.com/article/different-types-of-volumes), which initially is empty, and get data into it by [copying](https://docs.docker.com/engine/reference/commandline/cp/) from host or fetching from internet, e.g. using wget in a running container to dowload [Annif-corpora Git Hub page](https://github.com/NatLibFi/Annif-corpora):

 `wget -O - https://github.com/NatLibFi/Annif-corpora/tarball/master | tar xz`